czg-sci-42ver/csapp3e/asm/README.md

           - [patent](https://stackoverflow.com/a/17395717/21294350), see US6594734.pdf.
             - TLB is used with physical addr and linear addr (i.e. virtual addr (linear because we view it as one line instead of physical banks,etc.))
             - 'FINE HIT' is just offset.
             - here can get the physical addr from cache because 1. 'physically addressed.'
-2. maybe using CAM men.
+2. maybe using [CAM](#CAM) mem.
           - here *snoop* keeps cache coherency, resulting less overhead of fence to keep cache coherency.
           - [JIT](https://stackoverflow.com/questions/2837635/how-does-jit-replace-optimized-machine-code-during-runtime?noredirect=1&lq=1) use `mmap` to update instruction in *linux*.
           - 'run fence.i before jumping to that buffer' to invalidate / 'flush the local instruction cache' as [riscv_spec] doc says.